-Waiver.
-Under continuing law the CDL skills test consists of a pre-trip inspection, off-road maneuvering, and on-road driving.
+The CDL skills test consists of pre-trip inspection, off-road maneuvering, and on-road driving.
 The Director of Public Safety may authorize the waiver of the CDL skills test if an applicant meets certain criteria dating back two years.
-The act adds one new criterion: within the preceding two years, the person seeking the waiver has taken and passed an equivalent skills test given by a state with a classified licensing and testing system in which the test was behind-the-wheel in a representative vehicle for the applicant's CDL classification.
+The bill adds one new criterion: within the preceding two years, the person seeking the waiver has taken and passed an equivalent skills test given by a state with a classified licensing and testing system in which the test was behind-the-wheel in a representative vehicle for the applicant's CDL classification.

-Appointment for entire test.
 A person who makes a CDL license skills test appointment must pay an appointment fee, which serves as the skills test fee if the person appears and takes all elements of the test.
-The act provides that the appointment fee is not refunded if the person makes an appointment to take all portions of the skills test and appears to take the test, but then declines or is unable to take all portions of the test.
+The bill provides that the appointment fee is not refunded if the person makes an appointment to take all portions of the skills test and appears to take the test, but then declines or is unable to take all portions of the test.

-Appointment for partial test.
-Prior law allowed a person to schedule an appointment to take one or more, but not all, portions of the skills test, but no appointment fee was required.
-Under the act, such a person is required to pay an appointment fee equal to the costs of each test when scheduling such an appointment.
+Current law also permits a person to schedule an appointment to take one or more, but not all, portions of the skills test, but no appointment fee is required.
+Under the bill, such a person is required to pay an appointment fee equal to the costs of each test when scheduling such an appointment.
 If the applicant appears at the time and location specified for the appointment and takes all the portions of the skills test that the applicant was scheduled to take, the appointment fee serves as the skills test fee.
 If the applicant schedules an appointment to take one or more, but not all, portions of the skills test and fails to appear at the time and location specified for the appointment, no portion of the appointment fee will be refunded.
 If the applicant schedules an appointment to take one or more, but not all, portions of the skills test and appears at the time and location specified for the appointment, but declines or is unable to take all portions of the skills test that the applicant was scheduled to take, no portion of the appointment fee will be refunded.
-If the applicant cancels a scheduled appointment 48 hours or more prior to the time of the appointment time, none of the applicant's fee is to be forfeited.
+If the applicant cancels a scheduled appointment 48 hours or more prior to the time of the appointment time, none of the applicant's fee is forfeited.